darkpalacestudio/manuals/sloth/manual/04_controls.md

 Click to apply a 10Hz first order high-pass-filter to the output to account for any DC-Offset which might be introduced by Slew-Rate-Limiting.

-Generally the asymmetric Slew-Rate-Limiting (Meaning different values for Rise and Fall) result in a DC offset at the output state.
-This can be understood by the fact that asymmetric Slew-Rate-Limiting will "reduce" e.g. any rising slopes, while leaving falling slopes untouched.
+Generally the asymmetric Slew-Rate-Limiting (Meaning different values for Rise and Fall) results in a DC offset at the output state.
+This can be understood by the fact that asymmetric Slew-Rate-limiting will "reduce" e.g. any rising slopes, while leaving falling slopes untouched.
 Effectively this leads to a shift of the complete waveform to negative values which can be solved by using a High-Pass-Filter.